xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 </control>

 III) If you run the script without any options (or if it's started by the user), the script will provide a TV Guide window.

 This window is fully skinnable -- see script-NextAired-TVGuide.xml and script-NextAired-TVGuide2.xml (the latter is the today-week guide).

-A list of required IDs in script-NextAired-TVGuide.xml, which is selected if the user has selected the traditional, Monday-week guide:
+A list of required IDs in script-NextAired-TVGuide.xml, which is used if the user has selected the traditional, Monday-week guide:

-200 - container / shows aired on Monday
+200 - container / shows airing on Monday
-201 - container / shows aired on Tuesday
+201 - container / shows airing on Tuesday
-202 - container / shows aired on Wednesday
+202 - container / shows airing on Wednesday
-203 - container / shows aired on Thursday
+203 - container / shows airing on Thursday
-204 - container / shows aired on Friday
+204 - container / shows airing on Friday
-205 - container / shows aired on Saturday
+205 - container / shows airing on Saturday
-206 - container / shows aired on Sunday
+206 - container / shows airing on Sunday
 8 - in case all the containers above are empty, we set focus to this ID (which is typically a settings-button of some kind).